IvanDemin3467/Python-Essentials-LAB-2.5.1.7-Palindromes/README.md

 is_palindrome(text) - main algorithm that accepts string and returns True if string is a palindrome;

 tests() - typical function that tries test cases.

+**versions**

+palindromes-v1.py - solves the problem in 8 strings of code

+palindromes-v2.py - do the same in 1 string